benjaminhuanghuang/go-postgreSQL-docker-bank/_notes/15-user.md

   migrate create -ext sql -dir db/migration -seq add_users
 ```

-Copy sql for user table into thee migration file
+Copy sql for user table into thee migration up file

+Write sql in migration down file to drop the restriction and user table
 ```
 ```

 Apply the new migration
 ```
   make migratedown    # clean the data in accounts table

   make migrateup
 ```

+Add make option to migrate up1 and down1